JeremiahDavid/glue/docs/gtm-product-mfg-distribution.md

 | Customers | Distributors, OEMs, sometimes direct | B2B accounts, repeat orders |
 | Excel | Pricing, allocations, commodity cost | Customer pricing, backorder logs, allocations |

+Do not use the current $5M–$50M hypothesis to pre-filter system discovery.
+Include adjacent upper-band A+B companies so the research can reveal whether BC/NetSuite prevalence and pilot economics improve with company size.

 ---

 ## Universal buyer message

 **Headline (both segments):**
-> *Stop leaving money on the dock — we connect how you fulfill orders to QuickBooks and show what you haven't billed.*
+> *Stop leaving money on the dock — we connect orders, fulfillment, billing, and cash and show what needs action.*

 **Segment sub-lines:**